dungscout96/cambridge-book-chapter/docs/source/ImportDataToEEGLAB.md

+# Import data to EEGLAB
-# Import BIDS dataset using the EEGLAB bids-matlab-tools plug-in
+## Import BIDS dataset using the EEGLAB bids-matlab-tools plug-in

 The EEGLAB menu to import a BIDS dataset into an EEGLAB study is fully functional.
 Screen capture is shown below.